-Seller shall design the system so that all cameras to be mounted at the Project Site will be mounted within a physically secure area within or enclosed by fencing installed in accordance with the Performance Standard and will have an unobstructed line of sight and the ability to obtain and record reasonably clear images, at minimum, at and around each location to be covered by the camera.
-The design and installation of the system will include proper conduit, ethernet, and fiber, and appropriately placed and connected power outlets/power supply [for Buyer to contract and install.]
+Seller shall design the system so that all cameras to be mounted at the Project Site will be mounted within a physically secure area within or enclosed by fencing installed and will have an unobstructed line of sight and the ability to obtain and record reasonably clear images, at minimum, at and around each location to be covered by the camera.
+The design and installation of the system will include proper conduit, ethernet, and fiber, and appropriately placed and connected power outlets/power supply for Buyer to contract and install.